The most portentous dates on God’s calendar–right here, right now!

 We may not know the day or the hour, but let’s not kid ourselves.
 That day will come and there will be a big downside if we take our eyes off the ball.

 But!
-When I laid out an expectation of divine judgment in a post at about this time last year, here is how two readers responded:
+When I laid out an expectation of divine judgment in a previous post, here is how two readers responded:

 “The fear in this article is palpable… But I’m not afraid.
 God is love and love, perfect love drives out fear.”